How to hang a hammock from a tree

 In terms of the trees, you plan on using, take care to ensure they are suitably strong for the weight you are intending to place upon them.
 Never use a dead tree or one with any evidence of rot no matter how strong it seems.
 Especially if your hammock is going to be used by more than one person.

-For our Mexican hammocks we recommend a space of around 3.5m upwards to ideally hang your hammock.
+For our Mexican hammocks and Weather Proof Columbian hammocks, we recommend a space of around 3.5m upwards to ideally hang your hammock.
 Shorter distances can be achieved by shortening your hammock, and longer distances can be bridged by using long lengths of rope.
 Having a slightly longer space than you need is good in that it gives you more room to adjust the hang of your hammock for best comfort.